pramodkharade/chatApp/README.md

 npm i nodemon@1.18.9 --save-dev

-# To run the project using dev command and configuratin
+# To run the project using dev command and configuration

 npm run dev

+# socket.io install for websocket

+npm i socket.io@2.2.0